-This report identifies the ecological values and constraints at 25 Montpelier Place, Manly, then assesses the likely impact of a proposed development on the terrestrial flora, fauna and ecological communities, in particular, the Endangered Long-nosed Bandicoot population on North Head.
-The NSW Scientific Committee and OEH Profile has identified loss of habitat and change to habitat access as potential impacts and Key Threatening Processes to the Endangered Long-nosed Bandicoot population.
+This report addresses the ecological impact of a proposed modification to a DA for demolition and construction for a dwelling house and swimming pools DA2019/0916 as modified by Mod2023/0211 (Approved 31/10/2023) at 32 Bower St, Manly and then assess the likely impact of the proposed development on the terrestrial flora, fauna, and ecological communities.
+In particular, the Endangered (BC Act) Long-nosed Bandicoot population on North Head.
+The NSW Biodiversity Conservation Act Scientific Committee and Department of Planning and Environment (DPE) Profile have determined that this population is a risk of extinction unless threats cease, and they have identified that the Key Threatening Processes are loss of habitat and change to habitat access as potential impacts and to the Endangered Long-nosed Bandicoot population.
 This report also makes recommendations on ways to avoid or reduce impacts caused by the development.